We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $$$

-- Pros: ideal for taller people; hard, flat sole and wide base offer extra stability
+- hard, flat sole and wide base for extra stability

-- Cons: may not fit true to size (some reviewers say to size down, while others say to size up)
+- may not fit true to size (Some reviewers say to size down, while others say to size up.)

 Best for powerlifting